 GOCE data products

-The objective of GOCE is the provision of a high-accuracy, high-resolution model for the static part of the Earth’s gravity field.
-This model will basically be derived from gradiometer (SGG) and GPS tracking (SST) observations.
+The objective of GOCE is the provision of a high-accuracy, high-resolution model for the static part of Earth’s gravity field.
+This model is basically derived from gradiometer (SGG) and GPS tracking (SST) observations.

 - Sea level change studies